FreePYQ logoFreePYQ

 Explanation:

 The concept of 'reward for loyalty' in ministerial selection refers to acknowledging and compensating individuals for their long-standing support to the party or leadership.
-Option D directly addresses this by emphasizing recognition of sustained loyalty.
+Option D addresses this by emphasizing recognition of sustained loyalty.
 Options A and B are unrelated to the idea of rewarding loyalty, focusing instead on representation and qualifications.
 Option C is incorrect as it discusses monetary rewards, which are not the primary focus of this concept in the Indian political context.

 Question 42